Qovery/qovery-client-go/docs/ClusterAdvancedSettings.md

 HasDatabaseRedisAllowedCidrs returns a boolean if a field has been set.

-### GetRegistryImageRetentionTime

-`func (o *ClusterAdvancedSettings) GetRegistryImageRetentionTime() int32`

-GetRegistryImageRetentionTime returns the RegistryImageRetentionTime field if non-nil, zero value otherwise.

-### GetRegistryImageRetentionTimeOk

-`func (o *ClusterAdvancedSettings) GetRegistryImageRetentionTimeOk() (*int32, bool)`

-GetRegistryImageRetentionTimeOk returns a tuple with the RegistryImageRetentionTime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRegistryImageRetentionTime

-`func (o *ClusterAdvancedSettings) SetRegistryImageRetentionTime(v int32)`

-SetRegistryImageRetentionTime sets RegistryImageRetentionTime field to given value.

-### HasRegistryImageRetentionTime

-`func (o *ClusterAdvancedSettings) HasRegistryImageRetentionTime() bool`

-HasRegistryImageRetentionTime returns a boolean if a field has been set.

-### GetLokiLogRetentionInWeek

-`func (o *ClusterAdvancedSettings) GetLokiLogRetentionInWeek() int32`

-GetLokiLogRetentionInWeek returns the LokiLogRetentionInWeek field if non-nil, zero value otherwise.

-### GetLokiLogRetentionInWeekOk

-`func (o *ClusterAdvancedSettings) GetLokiLogRetentionInWeekOk() (*int32, bool)`

-GetLokiLogRetentionInWeekOk returns a tuple with the LokiLogRetentionInWeek field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLokiLogRetentionInWeek

-`func (o *ClusterAdvancedSettings) SetLokiLogRetentionInWeek(v int32)`

-SetLokiLogRetentionInWeek sets LokiLogRetentionInWeek field to given value.

-### HasLokiLogRetentionInWeek

-`func (o *ClusterAdvancedSettings) HasLokiLogRetentionInWeek() bool`

-HasLokiLogRetentionInWeek returns a boolean if a field has been set.

-### GetCloudProviderContainerRegistryTags

-`func (o *ClusterAdvancedSettings) GetCloudProviderContainerRegistryTags() map[string]string`

-GetCloudProviderContainerRegistryTags returns the CloudProviderContainerRegistryTags field if non-nil, zero value otherwise.

-### GetCloudProviderContainerRegistryTagsOk

-`func (o *ClusterAdvancedSettings) GetCloudProviderContainerRegistryTagsOk() (*map[string]string, bool)`

-GetCloudProviderContainerRegistryTagsOk returns a tuple with the CloudProviderContainerRegistryTags field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCloudProviderContainerRegistryTags

-`func (o *ClusterAdvancedSettings) SetCloudProviderContainerRegistryTags(v map[string]string)`

-SetCloudProviderContainerRegistryTags sets CloudProviderContainerRegistryTags field to given value.

-### HasCloudProviderContainerRegistryTags

-`func (o *ClusterAdvancedSettings) HasCloudProviderContainerRegistryTags() bool`

-HasCloudProviderContainerRegistryTags returns a boolean if a field has been set.

-### GetLoadBalancerSize

-`func (o *ClusterAdvancedSettings) GetLoadBalancerSize() string`

-GetLoadBalancerSize returns the LoadBalancerSize field if non-nil, zero value otherwise.

-### GetLoadBalancerSizeOk

-`func (o *ClusterAdvancedSettings) GetLoadBalancerSizeOk() (*string, bool)`

-GetLoadBalancerSizeOk returns a tuple with the LoadBalancerSize field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLoadBalancerSize

-`func (o *ClusterAdvancedSettings) SetLoadBalancerSize(v string)`

-SetLoadBalancerSize sets LoadBalancerSize field to given value.

-### HasLoadBalancerSize

-`func (o *ClusterAdvancedSettings) HasLoadBalancerSize() bool`

-HasLoadBalancerSize returns a boolean if a field has been set.
+### GetAwsIamAdminGroup

+`func (o *ClusterAdvancedSettings) GetAwsIamAdminGroup() string`

+GetAwsIamAdminGroup returns the AwsIamAdminGroup field if non-nil, zero value otherwise.

+### GetAwsIamAdminGroupOk

+`func (o *ClusterAdvancedSettings) GetAwsIamAdminGroupOk() (*string, bool)`

+GetAwsIamAdminGroupOk returns a tuple with the AwsIamAdminGroup field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAwsIamAdminGroup

+`func (o *ClusterAdvancedSettings) SetAwsIamAdminGroup(v string)`

+SetAwsIamAdminGroup sets AwsIamAdminGroup field to given value.

+### HasAwsIamAdminGroup

+`func (o *ClusterAdvancedSettings) HasAwsIamAdminGroup() bool`

+HasAwsIamAdminGroup returns a boolean if a field has been set.

+### GetAwsEksEc2MetadataImds

+`func (o *ClusterAdvancedSettings) GetAwsEksEc2MetadataImds() string`

+GetAwsEksEc2MetadataImds returns the AwsEksEc2MetadataImds field if non-nil, zero value otherwise.

+### GetAwsEksEc2MetadataImdsOk

+`func (o *ClusterAdvancedSettings) GetAwsEksEc2MetadataImdsOk() (*string, bool)`

+GetAwsEksEc2MetadataImdsOk returns a tuple with the AwsEksEc2MetadataImds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAwsEksEc2MetadataImds

+`func (o *ClusterAdvancedSettings) SetAwsEksEc2MetadataImds(v string)`

+SetAwsEksEc2MetadataImds sets AwsEksEc2MetadataImds field to given value.

+### HasAwsEksEc2MetadataImds

+`func (o *ClusterAdvancedSettings) HasAwsEksEc2MetadataImds() bool`

+HasAwsEksEc2MetadataImds returns a boolean if a field has been set.

 ### GetPlecoResourcesTtl